Brexit and MAH Responsibilities – 5 Critical Points To Consider

 With the UK becoming a ‘Third Country’ after Brexit, it also has implications when considering the choice of legal basis for marketing authorisation applications.

 Hybrid/generic applications refer to information contained in the dossier of another EU ‘reference product’.
-Generic/hybrid marketing authorisations granted before 30 March 2019 referring to a Reference product authorised by the UK remain valid.
-Generic/hybrid applications for which marketing authorisations will be granted after 29 March 2019 should refer to a reference product that is or has been authorised in a EU-27 Member State or a contracting state of the EEA.
+Generic/hybrid marketing authorisations granted before the end of October 2019 referring to a Reference product authorised by the UK remain valid.
+Generic/hybrid applications for which marketing authorisations will be granted after the end of October 2019 should refer to a reference product that is or has been authorised in a EU-27 Member State or a contracting state of the EEA.

 Similarly, with well-established use applications and demonstrating use in the community for more than 10 years, UK data to support such claims only cover the period when the UK was a member state of the EU.